 Graduate students are a key part of Baylor’s scholarly and research community, producing nearly 800 professional presentations and over 600 research articles per year.
 Their work is supported by a wide range of programs and opportunities within their departments and across campus.
 The Graduate School provides generous travel grants to help students present at professional conferences and conduct dissertation research.
 Baylor’s Graduate Research Center offers a place within our central libraries specifically designed for graduate students.
 Our Graduate Writing Center and Dissertation Writing Lab help with the variety of writing tasks students undertake.
 And the Graduate School provides a select number of summer dissertation fellowships for students in the final stages of their doctoral degree.

 A rigorous graduate education often brings a convergence of academic, professional, and personal stress.
 In light of this reality, the Graduate School offers programs and resources designed to help students thrive during their time at Baylor.
-Our Life on the Grad Line program helps demystify the various stages of earning your degree.
 Our Graduate Student Association and Graduate Housing Community help cultivate a sense of belonging and collegiality among students.
 The Baylor Counseling Center has programs specifically designed for graduate students.